OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 ### Create the application versions

-With the code in S3, we can create a new Application Version to associate the artifact with a version label.
+With the code in S3, we can create a new Application Version to associate the artifact with a Version Label.

 :::hint
 The variables `$Application` and `$BucketName` are provided by Octopus, and map to the values from the project variables.